 PENDEJO CAVE: THE ANCIENT ONES

-NOTE: The contents of this site originally appeared at the following link: Pendejo Cave.
-However, the site no longer calls up and, as well, the contents not updated since 2005.
+NOTE: The contents of this site originally appeared at the following URL: http://www.utep.edu/leb/paleo/site62.htm.
+The URL no longer calls up, although it can still be accessed through the Internet Archive by clicking HERE.
+The contents have not been updated since 2005.
 Because the information contained therein were/are educational and academically relevant, until such time the site returns to a readily accessable active link, it is being presented here.

 Betancourt, J. L., K. A. Rylander, C. Peñalba, and J. L. McVickar.
 2001.
 Late Quaternary vegetation history of Rough Canyon, south-central New Mexico, USA.
 Palaeogeography, Palaeoclimatology, Palaeoecology 165:71-95.

 Chrisman, D. 1997.
 Reply to Shaffer and Baker.
 American Antiquity 62(3):561.

 Chrisman, D., R. S. MacNeisch, and G. Cunnar.
 1977.
 Reply to Dincauze.
 American Antiquity 62(3):556-558.